udaypat/QuantifiedSelf-Tracker/README.md

 # Quantified Self
-This is a Quantifed Self API.
+This is a Quantified Self API.
 You can create 4 different types of trackers and log them.
-    The server supports taking  backup as csv.
-It alerts you daily and sends a monthly report to all the registerd emails.
+    The server supports exporting backup as CSV.
+It alerts you daily and sends a monthly report to all the registered emails.
     Give it a try and track your life!

 ### Features